 About Dominic Macqueen

-Professor Macqueen is an applied psychologist and existential-psychoanalyst with a background in clinical, academic, corporate, and forensic psychology.
+Dr Dominic Macqueen is an applied psychologist and existential-psychoanalyst, with a background working in psychiatric, academic, corporate, and forensic settings.
 He holds graduate and post-graduate qualifications in psychology, psychotherapy and counselling, dispute resolution, management and training, and corporate and employment law.

 He obtained his PhD at the European Institute for Health and Medical Science at Surrey University under the supervision of distinguished psychologists, Professors Helen Cowie and Ian Robbins, and attained his specialism in existential psychoanalysis under the supervision of the eminent existential-analyst (and eye-surgeon) Dr John Heaton and the celebrated existential psychologist Professor Ernesto Spinelli.

-Professor Macqueen currently provides counselling and psychological analysis to individuals and couples at his London private practice on Wimpole Street and his home practice in Surrey.
-He also provides clinical supervision and specialist psychological support and advice to medical professionals and healthcare practitioners who have been negatively affected by their work.
+In addition to working in psychiatric hospitals, Dr Macqueen has also held a posts as Professor of Applied Psychology, clinical supervisor and corporate psychologist.
+He currently provides counselling and psychological analysis to individuals and couples at his central London private practice and his home practice in Surrey.
+He is also the Executive Director of an organisation that offers specialist psychological support and advice to medical professionals and healthcare practitioners who have been negatively affected by their work.